Police seize car after roadside stop in North Yorkshire

 POLICE have seized a car after a roadside stop in North Yorkshire.

-Sgt Paul Cording was at the scene and said the Volkswagen Golf was stopped in Harrogate as part of Operation Tutelage.
+Sgt Paul Cording was at the scene and said the Land Rover Discovery was stopped in Harrogate as part of Operation Tutelage.

-Sgt Cording said: "A day of keeping the road safe today for the team in Harrogate.
+Sgt Cording said: "This vehicle was stopped on the outskirts of Harrogate after Operation Tutelage showed it as having no insurance.

-"This vehicle stopped early doors and after some digging the driver did not have a licence
+"The driver was issued with a Traffic Offence Report and the vehicle was seized."

 Operation Tutelage is a national policing initiative to reduce uninsured driving.